 Silfra is located in Thingvellir National Park, a half-hour drive from Reykjavik.
 Pavements and gravel roads can both take you there.
 A metered park lot will be nearby for those on the snorkeling or diving excursion to Silfra.

 The Information Center is located in Thingvellir National Park, between Road 36 (the main route from Reykjavik) and Road 361 (a highway that leads into the park).
 An office, cafe, and restrooms are all available at the Information Center.

 There are plenty of things to do in the area around the Silfra Lagoon.
 In addition to swimming in the deep rift valley, you can also go snorkeling, diving, kayaking, and hiking.
 Many tours will take you to other nearby attractions in the Thingvellir area, such as glaciers and waterfalls.

 Snorkeling in the glacial waters of the Silfra Fissure and Silfra Hall is a magical experience.
 This is the only place where you can snorkel between two continents.
 It’s truly where the West meets the East.
 The Silfra Fissure is one of Iceland’s most famous attractions and an absolute must-see while visiting this country.
 One thing is for sure: Silfra Hall is magnificent.
 Experience it.

 The Silfra Cathedral consists of 310 feet of fissures, and it has almost full visibility.
 A shallow point at the entry points of the fissure, Silfra drops to its highest possible height of 63 meters.

 Why is the Silfra fissure so clear?

 The glacial water running through the fissure is some of the clearest in the world, thanks to its filtration through porous lava rock.

 Can you swim between the two tectonic plates in Iceland?

-Yes, you can swim at the Icelandic Silfra fissure represents a crack between Europe and North America.
-This is the only place on Earth to swim between the tectonic plate.
+You can swim at the Icelandic Silfra fissure, representing a crack between Europe and North America.
+This is the only place on Earth to swim between the tectonic plates.